What is mediation?

 If the claimant does not attend the mediation, the case may be dismissed.
 If the defendant does not attend the mediation, the claimant may ask for an immediate judgment against the defendant.

-What happens if I need to change the date of the mediation?
+What happens if you need to change the date of the mediation?

-The first step is to ask the other party to agree in writing to the change.
-If he or she agrees, you can file a consent order, with his or her written consent, at the registry.
+If you cannot make the date set for the mediation, you can request a date change.
+The first step is to ask the other party to agree to the change.
+If he or she agrees, then you can file a consent order, with his or her written consent, at the registry.

 If you are unable to reach an agreement with the other party, you may file an Application to the Registrar (Form 16) at least seven days before the date set for mediation.
 The application must explain the reason you want to change the date and that you asked the other party to consent.
 You will need to explain why the mediation date is unreasonably inconvenient.
-Unreasonably inconvenient is defined in Rule 7.4(21), as including a family emergency, a pre-arranged out of town trip that can’t be changed, a required to attend court on the same day as the mediation, or any other reason that satisfies the registrar as unreasonably inconvenient.
-If the application is granted by the registrar, a new date will be set for your mediation.
+Unreasonably inconvenient is defined in Rule 7.3(31), as including a family emergency or the party is required to attend court on the same day as the mediation.
+If the application is granted by the registrar, the parties must jointly set a new date.